 What have we found so far?

-Here is a short summary of the plastic data so far from the litter count surveys.
+Here is a short summary of the plastic data so far from the Advanced Litter Count surveys.
 Note that the weight collected at Lewes was skewed by three heavy items.

 We have also carried out three brand audits, looking at the most polluting brands, the categories of the litter collected and the plastic polymers.